hiteshjoshi1/nftwallet/README.md

-WalletConnect with React-native 0.69 and typescript
+# WalletConnect with React-native 0.69, Typescript, Etherjs

 This is a generic wallet build on top of WalletConnect and Etherjs It has nothing specific to NFT.
 But NFT would be the first use case.